patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/truncation.md

 ![#truncation1](./img/truncation3@2x.jpg)

 ## Truncation guidelines and best practices

+When considering when and how to truncate, follow these guidelines:

 - Indicate truncated text with an ellipsis (…).
 If the text is part of a link, the ellipsis should also be part of the link.